Laser power measurement: how to choose the right device?

 Tuesday, May 29, 2018

-You’re driving at 120 km/h in a 120 km/h zone, you just crossed a flash that controls the speed limit and gives automatic tickets.
+You’re driving at 100 km/h in a 100 km/h zone, you just crossed a radar that checks your speed and automatically sends tickets.
 You know that you are safe because the speed reading on your car is accurate.
 This is a life expectation that we have from reliable measurement devices.

 Are you as confident with your laser power meter?
 How do you feel when you turn the laser on your power meter?
 Do you feel confident it will not burn your sample?
 Are you confident about the measurement accuracy?